frame-lang/frame-docs/intermediate_frame/control_flow.rst

       - Boolean Test Operators
       - Test if condition is true or not true
     * - :>
-      - Else Continue Operator
+      - Else Continue Operator (optional)
-      - Else-if functionality
+      - Performs as an 'else if' in other languages
     * - :
       - Else Operator (optional)
       - Performs as an 'else' in other languages